PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 > Note: users can choose to disable JavaScript scripts in the browser settings.
 Or the browser might not support them by default.

-It is used differently whether it's put in the document head, or in the document body.
+It is used differently depending on whether it's put in the document head or in the document body.

 We're talking about the document head now, so let's first introduce this usage.